dsimon21/MarkovChainBookRecs/README.md

 completed in several years where I wrote all of my code and made all of my design decisions without consulting a classmate or seeking approval from a mentor.
-Though I could have talked the project through with a classmate, I wanted to push myself outside of my comfort zone and gain the confidence that I could work through my confusions on my own.
+Though I could have talked the project through with a classmate, I wanted to push myself outside of my comfort zone and gain the confidence that I could work through my confusion on my own.
 I also challenged myself by adding complexity in my Markov Chain implementation.
 I wanted to use dynamically created transition matrices to be able to generate logical recommendations for a variety of books without having to hardcode each one.
 This required me to think beyond the simple Markov Chains I had made in class, but allowed me to create a program I am proud of.
 I hope to continue to learn how to add complexity